arieees666/arieees666.github.io/README.md

  - Oct 10-11, 2020: `Focused on playing DamCTF, though I only solved the easy ones.`
  - Oct 12, 2020: `Currently experimenting on what bin freed chunks go to.
 Results differ from articles I have read, which confuses me.
 Will read some more and continue tomorrow.`
  - Oct 13, 2020: `I think I finally understand which bins chunks go when they are freed.
 I'll read some more then start learning how to actually do exploits.`
+ - Oct 14, 2020: `Realized some of the articles I read aren't applicable since the glibc version on my device is the one with tcache implemented; so instead of going to their respective bins immediately, chunks are being placed into the tcache bin.
+Found out after debugging a fastbin technique.`
+ - Oct 15-16, 2020: `Got pretty busy with schoolworks didn't have time to learn pwn :(((`
+ - Oct 17, 2020: `Focusing on hacktober ctf.
+Attempted to play the pwn challenge from N1CTF with had the highest amount of solves, it was a heap challenge which I managed to segfault using UAF, but still figuring out the next step/s.`
+ - Oct 18, 2020: `Disappointed and feel I wasted my time on hacktober ctf (challs were very guessy asf).
+Will continue learning heap later tonight.`